Skip to main content

 Department of Defense To help ensure independence and the efficient use of resources, the Secretary of Defense should direct the DOD General Counsel to first, resolve the disagreement about the legal authority to consolidate the PSABs (Personnel Security Appeals Board) and, in collaboration with the PSABs and the Under Secretary of Defense for Intelligence, address any other obstacles to consolidating DOD's PSABs.

 DOD partially concurred with our recommendation.
 DOD agreed with us to review legal or other impediments to consolidation, and stated that the DOD Office of General Counsel will address any unresolved disagreements about legal authority for consolidation of PSABs.
 DOD further commented that the DOD Office of General Counsel will work closely with the Office of the Under Secretary of Defense for Intelligence to address other issues concerning consolidation of PSABs.
 However, DOD commented that some DOD components disagreed with PSAB consolidation.
 Specifically, DOD stated that of the eleven components that provided responses to the draft report, eight concurred or had no issues or comments, while the remaining three components noted that the PSABs should remain at the component level and not be consolidated.
-As of August 2023, this recommendation remains open because DOD has not yet addressed any obstacles related to consolidating Personnel Security Appeals Boards.
 On July 10, 2015, DOD Office of General Counsel issued a memo stating that there is no legal obstacle to co-location or consolidation of the Services' Personnel Security Appeal Boards (PSABs) within the Defense Legal Services Agency.
-The memo further requested that the Director, Defense Personnel Security and Research Center, to do further assessment, after which the DOD OGC, in coordination with the Under Secretary of Defense for Intelligence, will consider whether any further actions should be taken.
-According to DOD officials, in response to that memo, the Defense Personnel Security and Research Center conducted a study to, among other things, assess the feasibility of consolidating the Personnel Security Appeals Boards.
-According to DOD officials, this study was completed in June 2020.
-According to a DOD update to this recommendation, a working group commissioned by the Defense Security Enterprise Advisory Group, and co-led by the Defense Office of Hearings and Appeals and Washington Headquarters Services, is developing recommendations for DOD senior leadership to address the remaining barriers and concerns to consolidation.
-The working group is expect to complete this work in the third quarter of fiscal year 2021.
-Despite requests in March, July, and September 2022 and July 2023, GAO had not received an update on the status of these efforts as of August 2023.
-GAO will continue to monitor DOD's response to this recommendation.
-To fully implement this recommendation, DOD should take actions to address the remaining barriers and concerns about consolidation of the PSABs.
+The memo further requested that the Director, Defense Personnel Security and Research Center, to do further assessment, after which the DOD Office of General Counsel, in coordination with the Under Secretary of Defense for Intelligence, will consider whether any further actions should be taken.
+In July 2020, the Defense Personnel Security and Research Center issued a report with the results of a study that, among other things, assessed the feasibility of consolidating the Personnel Security Appeals Boards.
+This study made recommendations regarding actions that DOD should take before mandating PSAB consolidation.
+In March 2023, the Defense Personnel Security and Research Center issued another report, with the results of a study that assessed the resources required to centralize the denial and revocations of security clearances, among other things.
+This study focused on identifying direct costs of personnel and related overhead expenses generated by applying DOD's due process and appeals procedures to all DOD military and civilian personnel.
+According to DOD officials, a working group commissioned by the Defense Security Enterprise Advisory Group, and co-led by the Defense Office of Hearings and Appeals and Washington Headquarters Services, developed recommendations for DOD senior leadership to address the remaining barriers and concerns to consolidation.
+In April 2023, the Under Secretary of Defense for Intelligence and Security directed the DOD components with authority to adjudicate security clearance eligibility to take seven actions for due process and appeals reform.
+In June 2025, DOD officials said that these actions were the culmination of the efforts of this working group, and that the reforms directed would improve the efficiency and effectiveness of the appeals process.
+By resolving the legal disagreement and taking actions to address obstacles to consolidation, DOD has implemented our recommendation.

 Department of Defense To help ensure that all employees within DOD receive the same rights during the revocation process, the Secretary of Defense should direct the Secretary of the Navy to revise Secretary of the Navy Manual M-5510.30 to specify that any information collected by the Navy PSAB from the employee's command will be shared with the employee, who will also be given the opportunity to respond to any such information provided.